radiantlogic-v8/documentation-new/documentation/hardening-guide/03-securing-data-at-rest.md

 ### LDIF File Encryption

-Using the LDIFZ format when exporting RadiantOne Universal Directory (HDAP) stores produces a zipped and encrypted LDIF file.
+Using the LDIFZ format when exporting RadiantOne Directory stores produces a zipped and encrypted LDIF file.
 This prevents data from being readable while stored in exported LDIF files.

 #### Key Generation